 For this reason, its often helpful for a Dungeon Master to have a small stock-pile of rodents and spiders they can throw out onto the table.

-Spiders and rats can easily be added into random encounter table, so grab yourself a handful of these gorgeously creepy miniatures.
+Spiders and rats can easily be added into random encounter table, so grab yourself a handful of these gorgeously creepy but super cool D&D miniatures.

 One of my personal favourites are the creepy centipede swarms from Paizo *gags* although they are hugely expensive